·

 Spoon the vanilla pudding mixture over the graham cracker layer and spread it evenly from edge to edge.
 This is what gives the dessert that creamy banana split cake with pudding texture while helping the graham crackers soften into a cake-like layer.

-Step 4: Add bananas and Cool Whip
+Step 4: Add bananas

 Slice the bananas and arrange them in an even layer over the pudding.
 Use ripe but firm bananas so they hold their shape and don’t become too mushy as the cake chills.

-Step 5: Add the whipped topping
+Step 5: Add the Cool Whip topping

 Spread the whipped topping over the banana layer, covering the bananas completely.
 This helps create that light, creamy banana split dessert texture and can also help slow the bananas from browning.
+See more easy Cool Whip dessert recipes for parties.

 Step 6: Add the banana split toppings